 BA, Asian Studies, Cornell University

-At Columbia, I have served as a teaching assistant for Introduction to East Asian Civilizations (China), as co-organizer of the Xingzhihui Chinese Studies Group, and as East Asian Languages and Cultures Department co-representative to the Graduate History Association.
-I also serve on the editorial committee of Falüshi yiping [Legal History Studies] published by China University of Political Science and Law Press.
-Prior to pursuing graduate study in Chinese history, I practiced law in New York, Hong Kong, and Seoul for ten years.
+At Columbia, Gavin has served as a teaching assistant for Introduction to East Asian Civilizations (China), Introduction to East Asian Civilizations (Korea), and History of Modern China I. He was co-organizer of the Xingzhihui Chinese Studies Group, and served as East Asian Languages and Cultures Department co-representative to the Graduate History Association.
+He also serves on the editorial committee of Falüshi yiping [Legal History Studies] published by China University of Political Science and Law Press.
+Prior to pursuing graduate study in Chinese history, he practiced law in New York, Hong Kong, and Seoul for ten years.